Best Of16 min read

 1. Personal Capital (Empower) — Best for Comprehensive Net Worth Tracking

-Personal Capital — rebranded under the Empower umbrella but still widely known by its original name — remains the gold standard for portfolio management tools that give you a complete financial picture.
-Look, it's not just an investment tracker; it's a full net worth dashboard, and honestly there's nothing else quite like it at the free price point.
+Personal Capital — now rebranded as Empower but still known by its original name — is the gold standard for portfolio management tools that give you a real financial picture.
+And honestly, nothing else offers what it does at zero cost.

-Connect your brokerage accounts, 401(k), mortgage, credit cards, and crypto wallets, and you get a real-time consolidated view of everything.
-The Investment Checkup tool benchmarks your portfolio against your target allocation, while the Fee Analyzer surfaces hidden fund fees that silently kill long-term returns.
-That last feature alone has reportedly saved users thousands of dollars — I've seen people discover they were paying 1.2% in expense ratios when they thought they were paying almost nothing.
+Link your brokerage accounts, 401(k), mortgage, credit cards, and crypto wallets.
+You get an instant consolidated view of everything.
+The Investment Checkup tool compares your portfolio against your target allocation, while the Fee Analyzer uncovers hidden fund fees that eat away at long-term returns.
+I've watched people discover they were paying 1.2% in expense ratios when they thought they were paying almost nothing — and that single insight has saved users thousands.

 Key Features: